MasterM69/MasterM69/README.md

 - 👋 Hi, I’m @MasterM69
-- 👀 I’m interested in fpv drones but am too broke to buy any
+- 👀 I’m interested in fpv drones got the Nazgul 5 v3
 - 🌱 I’m currently learning blueprint scripting (unreal)
-- 📫 How to reach me.... dont
+- 📫 How to reach me.... dont (unless you want to make a game with me)
 - 😄 Pronouns: Attack Helicopter (not based)
 - ⚡ Fun fact: 3000IQ